 This course traces the origins and changes in our folk, religious, classical and popular music.
 It is open to all students.
+Offered: Fall or Spring

 Applicable toward graduation at Sandburg where program structure permits:

 Degree or Certificate: AA, AS, AAS, AGS, and Certificates where applicable.
 IAI Course No. F1 904